haerrel/webconsole/README.md

 # Web Console
 Ever feeled the need to make your command line executables easier accessable?
-This could be for example for showcasing/demonstration purposes of your newly crafted executable.
+This could be interesting for showcasing/demonstration purposes of your newly crafted executable.

 ## About